 - The archaeological site is about 3 km east of the resort town of Malia.

-- Malia is another archaeological site which, pretty much as Knossos, has large portions not repaired from direct exposure to the sun, carry a hat and sunscreen.
+- Malia is another archaeological site that, pretty much like Knossos, has large portions not repaired from direct exposure to the sun, carrying a hat and sunscreen.